somil-18/university-RAG-assistant/README.md

 # 🎓 University RAG: Conversational AI for University Documents

-> **Status:** 🚧 Work in Progress (Active Development) 🚧
+> **Status:** 🚧 Work in Progress (Active Development - RAG Engine Functional) 🚧

 This project is a Retrieval-Augmented Generation (RAG) pipeline designed to ingest, parse, and allow querying of complex IIT Bombay documents (Fee structures, Curriculum, Rules, Hostel).

 ---

 ## 🚀 Current Workflow

-The pipeline has moved beyond simple ingestion.
-It now includes a robust **"Double-Pass" Chunking Strategy** and **Vector Storage**.
+The pipeline is now end-to-end functional, from raw PDF ingestion to AI-generated answers.

 ### Phase 1: High-Fidelity Ingestion
 1.  **Data Collection:** PDFs (e.g., Fee Circulars, Academic Rules) are collected in a local `data/` directory.